bkamins/JuliaForDataAnalysis/README.md

 To work with codes from some given chapter:

-* it is recommended to use a machine with at least 8GB of RAM when working with the examples in this book;
+* it is recommended to use a machine with at least 8GB of RAM when working with the examples in this book (some examples require more RAM, which is clearly indicated in the book);
 * start a fresh Julia session using the `julia --project` command in a folder containing the downloaded material (or alternatively use Visual Studio Code to activate the appropriate project environment automatically);